jefmud/bottle-resnet-microservice/README.md

 Depending on your preference, this could easily be ported to incorporate Tornado, GUnicorn, CherryPy as the WSGI server.

+Your requirements will differ as security concerns are addressed and versions are rapidly improving.

 Requirements:

 * Python 3.5+